Acoustic Glossary – A Guide to Common Noise Measurement Terms

-Leq (Equivalent continuous sound level) – If noise levels are rapidly changing then the average level can be a useful tool and it is usually called the “Equivalent Continuous Level”.
-However, it is properly known as time-average sound level (symbol LAT) but mainly only pedants use this, most people use the more common LAeqT.
-Formally, it is defined as twenty times the logarithm to the base ten of the ratio of a root-mean-square sound pressure during a stated time interval to the reference sound pressure, sound pressure being obtained with a standard frequency weighting and is expressed in decibels (dB).
+Leq (Equivalent continuous sound level) – If noise levels are rapidly changing then the average level can be a useful tool and it is usually called the “Equivalent Continuous Level“; it is the most commonly used value to describe sound levels that vary over time.
+An Leq is the level that would produce that same sound energy over a stated period of time when using a 3dB exchange rate.
+However, it is more properly known as time-average sound level (symbol LAT) but mainly only pedants use this, most people use the more common LAeqT.
 Being an average level, Leq can go up and down but the longer it is measured, the more stable it gets, as it measures all the noise from the beginning of the measurement.

 See Leq sound level meters from Pulsar here.

 LIeqT – Impulse weighted Leq,t as defined by DIN 45641

 Lmax – Maximum sound level